Sp3rick/GroupHelp/documentation.md

 -groupId: that allow main.js to set a full object of chat (note: msg.chat or cb.message.chat may be not affected, GHbot ever gives you a dedicated chat parameter), it also allow to set the user.perms object in private chat (in group it's done directly from chat.id)

--targetUserId: that allow main.js to set a target user in various cases: cb.target, msg.userWaitingReplyTarget (target for text commands is not related with that, it's also avaiable on msg.command.target and it's based on msg.text instead of targetUserId)
+-targetUserId: that allow main.js to set a target user in various cases: cb.target, msg.userWaitingReplyTarget (target for text commands is not related with that, it's also avaiable on msg.target and it's based on msg.text instead of targetUserId)